We went to Mangia Nashville for the first time in 2012 (a year after they opened).

 Here’s a video of Chef Nick Pellegrino making zeppole from scratch.

+Now, here’s some great news: Mangia Nashville is expanding!
 The restaurant quickly outgrew the relatively small space inside the Cool Cafe.
-Now, just a year and a half after they opened their doors in February of 2011, Nick announced to us on this night that they had recently purchased the building next door.
+Now, just a year and a half after they opened their doors in February of 2011, Nick announced to us on the night we were at Mangia that they had recently purchased the building next door.

 We are in the midst of expanding our space to add more tables and, of course, a bigger area to dance! —Nick Pellegrino